top of page

 Growth and profitability have become increasingly challenging for the advertising agency world – and all of marketing communications for that matter.
 That’s not news.

-Yet I still hear complaints from my agency clients about the inability to retain and grow key or new accounts at acceptably profitable levels while doing the kind of work that energizes and engages clients and employees.
+Yet I still hear complaints from our clients about the inability to retain and grow key or new accounts at acceptably profitable levels while doing the kind of work that energizes and engages clients and employees.

 There are unique aspects to every situation.
-Yet there are also common elements which I think both explain the prevalence of the problem and provide clues to its solution.
+Yet there are also common elements which we think both explain the prevalence of the problem and provide clues to its solution.

-McKinsey recently published an article called “How to Unlock Growth in the Largest Accounts.”
+McKinsey published an article called “How to Unlock Growth in the Largest Accounts.”
 It listed four best practices.
-I want to emphasize two of them:
+Let's look at them:

 Quantify the full customer experience